metaleap/zentient/zdbg-vsc/proto/readme.md

 type StackFrameFormat struct {
 	// Provides formatting information for a value.
 	ValueFormat

+	// Displays the types of parameters for the stack frame.
+	ParameterTypes bool `json:"parameterTypes,omitempty"`

 	// Displays the names of parameters for the stack frame.
 	ParameterNames bool `json:"parameterNames,omitempty"`